 Book your private Kauai yoga class

-82. LEARN POLYNESIAN DRUMMING AND FIRE DANCING
+56. LEARN POLYNESIAN FIRE DANCING

 If you’ve been to a luau, chances are you and your family have been wowed by the Samoan fire knife dance.
 It’s thrilling and has become a popular way to end shows.